-How I Found Ideas for My Harvard LLM Personal Statement: Part 1
+How I Found Ideas for My Winning Harvard LLM Personal Statement, With Essay Sample: Part 1

 Introduction

-In my previous post, I discussed the conceptual framework I use to help people generate ideas and stories for application essays based on their backgrounds.
-It's part of my original 5-step methodology for writing personal statements.
-I applied the same approach when choosing a topic for my LL.M. personal statements.
+In my previous post, I discussed the conceptual framework I use to help people generate ideas and stories for application essays based on in-depth analysis of their backgrounds rather than by simply repeating their CV.
+A shorter version of it, titled 'Rodriquez List,' is available here.
+This framework is part of my original 5-step methodology for writing personal statements.
+Its core is identifying and focusing on formative life experiences to craft a compelling master's application.

 I didn’t discriminate between long-term experiences and brief ones.
 I focused on what felt subjectively important and highlighted particularly formative experiences.